Tips for searching:

 LUCENT and VIVID Clinical Study Protocols

-For information on pregnancy, as well as on the related topics of contraception, breastfeeding and fertility, please refer to the Omvoh Summary of Product Characteristics, in particular the section on1
+For complete information on contraception, family planning, pregnancy and breastfeeding, please refer to the Omvoh Summary of Product Characteristics, in particular the section1

 - 4.6 Fertility, pregnancy and lactation

 In the clinical trials, several women became pregnant while using mirikizumab.
-Below you will find more information about these pregnancies in ulcerative colitis and Crohn's disease clinical trials.
+Below you will find more information about these pregnancies in the clinical trials on Crohn's disease and ulcerative colitis.

 LUCENT and VIVID Clinical Study Protocols